Kyiv claims five Moscow fighter jets hit by drones - Ukraine war live

 Who is ‘Juice’?
 The ‘mega talent’ Ukrainian pilot killed in mid-air plane crash

-Ukraine is mourning the loss of three fighter pilots killed as two training aircraft collided in the skies some 90 miles west of Kyiv, with Captain Andriy Pilshchykov, a pilot who went by the military callsign “Juice”, having been particularly singled out for praise.
+Ukraine is mourning the loss of three fighter pilots killed as two training aircraft collided in the skies some 90 miles west of Kyiv.

+Singled out for particular praise by president Volodymr Zelensky and Ukraine’s airforce is Captain Andriy Pilshchykov, a pilot who went by the military callsign “Juice”.

 The late pilot, who was 30 years old when the crash occured over the western Zhytomyr region on Friday, had become known not just for his defence of Ukraine, but also for his passionate advocacy for the United States to provide Kyiv with F-16 fighter jets.